r-box/boxr/README.md

 more detail on interacting with your Box account using R.

 ### Authorization

+It is important to understand that you will interact with the Box API using an application.

+Talk about different use-cases:

+  - “I have an independent Box account.”
+  - “I have a Box account that an institution manages.”

+Also

+  - “I want to run use boxr from my local computer.”
+  - “I want to run boxr using a remote machine, perhaps using RStudio Cloud or RStudio Server.”

 This can be the a little tricky to set up, but once it works, going forward, it should *just work*.
 As detailed in the